luqmansungkar/slate/source/includes/_disbursement.md

 ----------|-------------
 id | Flip's transaction id
-user_id | Your account user id in our system amount | The amount of money to be disbursed status | Transaction status.
+user_id | Your account user id in our system amount | The amount of money to be disbursed in IDR status | Transaction status.
 Possible values are: <br> <ul><li>`PENDING`<br>Disbursement is still in process</li><li>`CANCELLED`<br>The transaction is cancelled and the amount of the transaction plus the transaction fee will be credited to your balance.
-This will happen if the transfer process are failed for reason such as inactive recipient account, wrong account number, etc</li><li>`DONE`<br>Disbursement process is finish and the money have been sent to the recipient</li><li>`WRONG_ACCOUNT_NUMBER`<br>The recipient account number wrong or inactive.
-The transaction will be in this status for a while before cancelled</li></ul>
+This will happen if the transfer process are failed for reason such as inactive recipient account, wrong account number, etc</li><li>`DONE`<br>Disbursement process is finished and the money have been sent to the recipient</li></ul>
 timestamp | The time when the disbursement request created.
-Time will be in GMT+7 bank_code | Bank code of the recipient bank account_number | The account number of the recipient recipient_name | The name of the recipient account holder.
+Time will be in GMT+7 with `yyyy-mm-dd hh:mm:ss` format bank_code | Bank code of the recipient bank account_number | The account number of the recipient recipient_name | The name of the recipient account holder.
 If the account number haven't cached by Flip yet, this attribute will show <b>`-`</b> (dash) instead sender_bank | The default sender bank in your account remark | Remark to be included in the transfer made to the recipient receipt | Url of the transfer receipt.
-The receipt will be directly taken by screenshot from the internet banking interface of each bank.
+The receipt will be a screenshot taken from the internet banking interface of each bank.
 This attribute will only show the url when the status is `DONE` time_served | The time when the transaction is finished.
 Will only show valid value when the status is `DONE` bundle_id | The bundle id of the transaction made from Big Flip Dashboard (csv upload or manual input).
 For the transaction created from API, the value will always be `0` company_id | Your Big Flip account user id in our system